 Founded in 2016, Berlin-based fintech startup Kontist makes finances easy with paperless bank account opening, mobile banking and more.
 Their “Kontist Free” plan is absoltely free and includes free SEPA money transfers and a virtual Mastercard.
 Proceed here to open a FREE “Kontist Free” business account.

-Update: Kontist should be deleted from this list as they do not provide free bank accounts to legal companies like GmbH, UG or Ltd. They only offer free accounts to self employed individuals or freelancers (“Freiberufler”).
+Update: Kontist should not be in this list because they do not provide free bank accounts to legal entities such as GmbH, UG, or Ltd. They only offer free accounts to self-employed individuals or freelancers (“Freiberufler”).

 All in all, it is a great time for startups and small businesses.
 There have never been such a great choice of FREE business bank accounts in Germany.
 A good advice would be to open at least two accounts with different banks for the sake of diversification.
 Please, use the comment section below to share your experience and tips.